Neem (Azadirachta indica)

 Ayurveda has first proved the amazing anti-fungal, anti-bacteria anthelmintic, and anti-viral properties of neem.
 Neem is the ultimate medicine in Ayurveda which has the ability to almost cure many health problems.

-If you suffer from high blood sugar, it has the ability to bring it down to normal even if you are taking insulins and if you start taking neem within time, it has the ability to cure it.
+If you suffer from high blood sugar, it has the ability to bring it down to normal even if you are taking insulins.
+If you start taking neem within time, it has the ability to cure it.

 But it does have side effects too, though neem is considered at the direct blessing from God there are some adverse side effects also.
 The medicine should always be taken when needed extending its time or exceeding its dosage or regular use can be very dangerous.

-There is no true evidence of what side effects or bad effect but Ayurveda suggests to have it in need only.
+There is no true evidence of what side effects or bad effects but Ayurveda suggest having it in need only.